 A newspaper reporter in my hometown always sat in Court on Criminal Docket Days, and he would report the names of people charged with offences in the weekly local newspaper.
 Over time, I imagine he figured out exactly what was going on during docket days, though to the layperson, it can be quite … Continue reading Decoding Docket Days

 Access to justice is a live issue for many people, particularly in light of the recent economic recession.
 How can people who need criminal defence legal services access a lawyer if they can’t afford private legal fees?
 One option is to hire a private lawyer on a limited scope basis.
 This means the … Continue reading Access to Justice and Affordability

 Litigation is a fancy way of saying taking legal action in Court.
-The Canadian court system is adversarial, meaning the two parties, or litigants, present their cases in front of an impartial person (a Judge), who attempts to determine the truth of the matter and pass judgment accordingly.
-In criminal litigation, the prosecutor and defence … Continue reading Litigation: What Do You Have to Prove?
+The Canadian court system is adversarial, meaning the two parties, or litigants, present their cases in front of an impartial person (a Judge), who attempts to determine the truth of the matter and pass judgement accordingly.
+In criminal litigation, the prosecutor … Continue reading Litigation: What Do You Have to Prove?

 I have been retained as defence counsel on a number of robbery cases recently, and these files involve discussions with my clients about the jail risk they are facing.
 In most cases, my clients are surprised to learn that they are at risk of a lengthy jail sentence.
 Robbery, like a number of … Continue reading Starting Point Sentences